elie/generate_secrets/README.md

 # Generate Secrets

-Easily generate a `secrets.yml` file when it has been gitignore-d
+Easily generate a `secrets.yml` file with a secret key for all environments when it has been gitignore-d

 ## Installation